mac-chaffee/mac-chaffee.github.io/README.md

 **Back-End**

-This is a static website, so it can be hosted directly from an S3 bucket and cached by CloudFront.
+This is a static website, so it can be hosted directly from an S3 bucket + CloudFront.

 ## Development Environment